-The Diocese of Fond du Lac had hoped to welcome visitors from its Companion Diocese of Masvingo at the Diocesan Convention last October, but the process of obtaining travel visas took longer than expected.
-So Bishop Matt is pleased to announce a visit is now scheduled for May 29 through June 6, 2019.
-These visit will include a celebration of Companion Diocese Sunday on June 2.
+The Diocese of Fond du Lac will welcome visitors from its Companion Diocese of Masvingo from May 29 - June 6, 2019.
+The visit will include a celebration of Companion Diocese Sunday on June 2.

-Those planning to visit are Bishop Godfrey Tawonezwi, his wife Albertina Tawonezwi, Rose Chikomo, a member of the Mothers' Union and the Rev. Fungayi Nyandoro, Friar of The Community of Holy Transfiguration.
+Those visiting will be Bishop Godfrey Tawonezwi, his wife Albertina Tawonezwi, and the Rev. Fungayi Nyandoro, Friar of The Community of Holy Transfiguration.
 The Companion Diocese Task Force is planning a number of opportunities for members of the diocese to meet those from Masvingo.
-Prayers are asked that the visa process be successful!
+More details to come

 The Companion Diocese Committee of the Diocese of Fond du Lac is pleased to announce plans for a visit from our brothers and sisters in Christ from our Companion Diocese of Masvingo.
 God willing and government agencies consenting, four members of that diocese will visit northeast Wisconsin around the time of our Diocesan Convention, October 20.
 Initial plans include visiting around the diocese, giving everyone a chance to meet with them.
 Details and plans will be share when they are finalized.
 Learn more about the relationship at diofdl.org/masvingo.